 PCAOB Auditing Standards Issuers

 AS 1105, Audit Evidence Α

-AS 2201, An Audit of Internal Control Over Financial Reporting That is Integrated with An Audit of Financial Statements A and B

-AS 2301, The Auditor's Responses to the Risks of Material Misstatement А
+AS 2301, The Auditor's Response to the Risks of Material Misstatement A and B

 AS 2310, The Confirmation Process А

-AS 2315, Audit Sampling Α
+AS 2315, Audit Sampling А

-AS 2501, Auditing Accounting Estimates Α
+AS 2501, Auditing Accounting Estimates А

-AS 2502, Auditing Fair Value Measurements and Disclosures В

-C. Information Concerning PCAOB Inspections that is Generally Applicable to Triennially Inspected Firms
+C. Information Concerning PCAOB Inspections that is Generally Applicable to Triennially Inspected Firms control system.

-A Board inspection includes a review of certain portions of selected audit work performed by the inspected firm and a review of certain aspects of the firm's quality control system.
 The inspections are designed to identify deficiencies in audit work and defects or potential defects in the firm's system of quality control related to the firm's audit work.
 The focus on deficiencies, defects, and potential defects necessarily carries through to reports on inspections and, accordingly, Board inspection reports are not intended to serve as balanced report cards or overall rating tools.
 Further, the inclusion in an inspection report of certain deficiencies, defects, and potential defects should not be construed as an indication that the Board has made any determination about other aspects of the inspected firm's systems, policies, procedures, practices, or conduct not included within the report.